JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 colloquial use of the word "stories."
 For example, one might write a user story like this:

 > The teacher opens up a slide show that shows highlighted broken code.
 The first slide highlights the broken code.
-The following slides will hihglight the edits and steps of fixing the code.
+The following slides will highlight the edits and steps of fixing the code.
 At the end of the show there is highlighted correct code.

-Regardless of the format used to articulate the story, the team will probably want to come up with a short name to quickly reference the story (such as "Debugging Exercize").
+Regardless of the format used to articulate the story, the team will probably want to come up with a short name to quickly reference the story (such as "Debugging Exercise").
 The full name of the story then can be given in the description of the card.

 In either case, a crucial part of describing a feature is to include